Conditions Reference

 If [Not] LocalUserMustChangePassword Then

-If [Not] LocalUserMustChangePassword <UserName> Then
+If [Not] LocalUserMustChangePassword <LocalUserName> Then

-If [Not] LocalUserMustChangePassword <UserName>, <RemoteComputerName> Then
+If [Not] LocalUserMustChangePassword <LocalUserName>, <RemoteComputerName> Then

-Tests if specified local user is forced to change password at next logon.
+Tests if the specified local user is forced to change password at next logon.
 If no user is specified, locally logged on user is assumed.

 Example: If LocalUserMustChangePassword Then